federicodeservi/Computer-Science-Project/README.md

 Github repository for the Computer Science project.

-Filepath to the dataset must be changed in the script.
+Filepath to the datasets must be changed in the script.